Table of Contents

-Resarch suggests that 1% of the western population is affected by a duodenal ulcer (ulcus duodeni).
+Research suggests that 1 % of the western population is affected by a duodenal ulcer (ulcus duodeni).
 This ulcer is more frequent than the stomach ulcer and is defined as an erosion of the duodenal wall that breaks through the lamina muscularis mucosae.
-Ulcers are often caused by a chronic infection with H.pylori or frequent intake of non-steroidal anti-inflammatory drugs such as ibuprofen.
+Ulcers are often caused by chronic infection with H.pylori or frequent intake of non-steroidal anti-inflammatory drugs such as ibuprofen.
 They cause severe pain which is typically relieved by food intake.
 Complications may lead to bleedings and perforations.

 Malassimilation Syndrome (Food Intolerance)